-Filip’s research focused on international investment law, international trade law and the history of international law, with a geographical focus on Europe.
+Filip’s research focussed on international investment law, international trade law and the history of international law, with a geographical focus on Europe.
 He was also interested in international political economy, as well as legal and international history more generally.
-Filip particularly focused on the historical creation of the investment law regime, and also looked how historical insights can tie in with current investment reform debates.
+Filip particularly focussed on the historical creation of the investment law regime, and also looked how historical insights can tie in with current investment reform debates.
 He submitted a PhD proposal, dealing with the history of Western European Bilateral Investment Treaty (“BIT”) programmes, at Ghent University.

 At UNU-CRIS, Filip interned under the research programme “The Role of Regions in Global Governance” under the supervision of Madeleine Hosli until the end of June 2019.